-How and when to calculate your air passenger duty if you don’t have exact figures.
+How and when to calculate your Air Passenger Duty if you do not have exact figures.

-A special accounting scheme is a way of calculating your air passenger duty using estimates if you don’t have enough information, or have trouble getting the information, to complete your return using actual passenger numbers.
+A Special Accounting Scheme is a way of calculating your Air Passenger Duty using estimates if you do not have enough information, or have trouble getting the information, to complete your return using actual passenger numbers.

 - sampling and surveys

 Special Accounting Schemes usually last for a year, but may sometimes cover a longer period.

 You need approval from HMRC to use a Special Accounting Scheme.

 When to use a Special Accounting Scheme

 You may be able to use a Special Accounting Scheme if: